psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 {:toc}
 ---
 ## Getting started
 Logstash combines logdata from different sources to a joint Java Script Object Notation (JSON)-format.
 Elasticsearch indexes and saves JSON-logdata in a central database.
-Kibana graphically presents logdata to the user on a webbrowser.
+Kibana graphically presents logdata to the user in a webbrowser.

 ### Logstash
-Logstash continiously looks after (different types of) logdata which is presented (syslog on TCP/UDP, or FileBeat, or Netflow, ++) on specified ports.
+Logstash continiously looks after (different types of) logdata which is presented (syslog, or FileBeat, or Netflow, ++) on specified ports.

 Logstash accepts different types of traffic, applies a filter and transforms the logdata to JSON-format which is then sent to Elasticsearch for indexing and saving in a central database.